Sahil-M-Deo/Shanmathi_Software_Labs/README.md

 - Adding time controls to make things more exciting
 - Performance improvement (Time complexity-wise)
+- Restricted usernames and passwords to a certain character set by rigorously testing and finding ways to crack the auth procedure
+- Used pygame subsurface for a smooth timer animation
+- Generalised design elements like buttons
 - (More to be added over time)